 - Clicking Open in Desktop will not work

 Granting this permission only allows figma.com to talk to Figma apps on your own computer.
-If you rely on local fonts, spell check, or quick file opening in Desktop, choose Allow when prompted for Local Network Access for figma.com
+If you rely on local fonts, spell check, or quick file opening in Desktop, choose Allow when prompted for Local Network Access for figma.com.
+This is an expected and safe part of Chrome’s new security model.

 As more browsers add support, Figma may prompt you to connect to the font installer on your computer.
 At this point, your browser will ask you to allow local network access.